apache/directory-fortress-realm/REALM-CONTEXT-SETUP.md

 ___________________________________________________________________________________
 ## Document Overview

 This document contains instructions to enable Apache Fortress Realm for a single Web app context running under Apache Tomcat.
-To enable for all apps running, using Tomcat global security option, checkout: [REALM-HOST-SETUP](./REALM-HOST-SETUP.md).
+To enable for all apps running, using Tomcat global security option, follow these steps [REALM-HOST-SETUP](./REALM-HOST-SETUP.md) instead.

 ___________________________________________________________________________________
 ##  Tips for first-time users